BalestraPatrick/ParticlesLoadingView/README.md

 github "BalestraPatrick/ParticlesLoadingView"
 ```
 ## Requirements
-iOS 9.0 and Swift 2.2 are required.
+iOS 9.0 and Swift 3 are required.
+If you are using Swift 2.3, please use the [swift2.3 branch](https://github.com/BalestraPatrick/ParticlesLoadingView/tree/swift2.3).

 ## Author